-Business Administration I year students
+Business Administration students intake 2020

 In the course of preparing a research paper, students must acquire the skills and initial experience of scientific research and correct formalisation of the results of research.
 This includes the skill of formulating and outlining the researched problem, setting a clear research goal and the research tasks that arise from this, selecting suitable research methodology and empirical material, working with specialist literature that concerns the topic and finding answers to the research tasks set in the research paper as well as analysing and generalising the results of the research.
 The main part of a research paper should be about 25-30 pages long, plus the list of references, annexes and summary.